ethereum-attestation-service/eas-docs-site/docs/tutorials/make-an-attestation.md

 ### EAS SDK
 Make sure you've successfully initialized the SDK in your project.
 You can [**learn more about the SDK here**](/docs/developer-tools/eas-sdk.md) if you have not done this step yet.

 The `attest` function allows you to create an onchain attestation for a specific schema.
-This function takes an object with the following properties:
+This function takes an object(`AttestationRequest`) with the following properties:
 - **schema:** The UID of the schema for which the attestation is being created.
-- **data:** An object containing the following properties:
+- **data:** An object(`AttestationRequestData`) containing the following properties:
   - **recipient:** The Ethereum address of the recipient of the attestation.
   - **expirationTime:** A Unix timestamp representing the expiration time of the attestation.
 Use 0 for no expiration.
   - **revocable:** A boolean indicating whether the attestation is revocable or not.
   - **refUID:** (Optional) The UID of a referenced attestation.
 Use ZERO_BYTES32 if there is no reference.
   - **data:** The encoded data for the attestation, which should be generated using the SchemaEncoder class.

 The function returns a Promise that resolves to the UID of the newly created attestation.